gsmolinski/sqlviewer/README.md

 from or write back (queries with resolved piped queries) to clipboard are possible, using `clipr::write_clip()` and `clipr::read_clip()` or JavaScript functions.
-JavaScript should be used in any web-based environment (opening app in the web browser, starting app in the RStudio Server etc.), while `clipr` functions should be used where JavaScript do not work.
+JavaScript should be used in any web-based environment (like opening app in the web browser), while `clipr` functions should be used where JavaScript do not work.
 One example of not working JavaScript function is opening app in the local (desktop) RStudio Viewer, so to use `sqlviewer` in the viewer locally, we need to change two parameters:

 ``` r
 sqlviewer::open(RSQLite::SQLite(), dbname = temp_db, clipboard_mode = "local", launch_browser = .rs.invokeShinyPaneViewer)